-Scannable Form 540 required for computer-generated returns.
+Absolute positioning Form 540 required for computer-generated returns.
 Thanks to the automated equipment that the Franchise Tax Board (FTB) now uses for processing returns, the requirements for printouts you file with the FTB are quite different than they were just a few years ago.
 There are now only two ways to file Form 540:

-- Computer-prepared Scannable Form 540 using HowardSoft's Lasergraphic or Windows-graphic capabilities. - Manually-prepared official Form 540 as printed and distributed by the FTB.
+- Computer-prepared absolute positioning Form 540 using Howard-Soft's Laser-graphic or Windows-graphic capabilities. - 2.
+Manually-prepared official Form 540 as printed and distributed by the FTB.

-The scannable Form 540 includes not only top-of-page and bottom-of-page symbols like other forms (to calibrates the automated equipment) but also a scan band area where detailed taxpayer information is printed, and the position of data printed on the graphic form is set by the FTB for all five pages of Form 540.
-If you use a computer to print the form, it must be the scannable Form 540.
-Conversely, if you do not use a computer to print the form, you cannot use the scannable Form 540.
-Whenever you choose to produce a graphic Form 540, the printout is designed for the scannable Form 540 as long as your program settings show 1 or 2 for Special (1 = HP, 2 = Windows).
+The "absolute positioning" Form 540 includes not only top-of-page and bottom-of-page symbols like other forms (to calibrate the automated equipment that reads it) but also a scan band area where detailed taxpayer information is printed, and the position of data printed on the graphic form is set by the FTB for all five pages of Form 540.
+If you use a computer to print the form, it must be the "absolute positioning" Form 540.
+Conversely, if you do not use a computer to print the form, you cannot use the "absolute positioning" Form 540.
+Whenever you choose to produce a graphic Form 540, the printout is designed for the "absolute positioning" Form 540 as long as your program settings show 1 or 2 for Special (1=HP, 2=Windows).
 But there are additional requirements imposed by the FTB:

 - 1. Printer must be a laser or ink jet printer. - Entries must be printed in upper case using standard pica Courier typeface (10 characters per inch across and 6 lines per inch down).
 (Upper casing is automatic with HowardSoft software). - 3.
-Monetary amounts must be rounded to the nearest dollar and printed without commas or decimal points. - 4.
+Monetary amounts must be rounded to the nearest dollar, printed without commas or decimal points, and left-justified. - 4.
 Only original printed output is accepted. - 5.
 Forms must be printed on one side of paper only.